 Elections Canada's role

-To help deliver on our priority in this changing election environment, Elections Canada is taking several steps:
+To help deliver on its priority in this changing election environment, Elections Canada has taken several steps:

-- We are improving our security posture and practices.
+- We improved our security posture and practices.

 - Working closely with CSE and other security agencies, we have made major investments to strengthen our IT infrastructure, monitor systems 24/7, and protect our data.

-- We are implementing "security by design"—that is, making security a foundational part of every new IT system or process that we develop.
+- We have implemented security by design—that is, making security a foundational part of every new IT system or process that we develop.

-- We are training employees and field staff on how to safeguard information and practice good cyber hygiene.
+- We train employees and field staff on how to safeguard information and practice good cyber hygiene.

-- We are providing Canadians with information on how to register, vote and be a candidate, and on the safeguards that protect the integrity of our elections.
+- We provide Canadians with information on the ways to register and vote, about how to be a candidate, and on the safeguards that protect the integrity of our elections.

-- Before and during the 2019 election, we will run a multimedia information campaign so Canadians have easy access to reliable information.
+- Before and during the 2019 election, we ran a multimedia information campaign so Canadians had easy access to reliable information.

-- We will put all our information—TV and radio ads, videos, social media content—in a repository on this website.
+- We put all our communications—TV and radio ads, videos, social media content—in a repository on this website.

-- We are monitoring the information environment (the media, the Web, social media, etc.) to find out about:
+- We monitor the information environment (the media, the Web, social media, etc.) to find out about:

-- incidents that could affect the smooth administration of the election
+- incidents that could affect the smooth administration of a general election or by-election

 - inaccurate information on the electoral process, which could prevent people from exercising their right to register, vote, or be a candidate